js-it-arhitekture/tickets-producer-service/README.md

 # tickets_provider_service

+This service will be used to add bought tickets to db.
+It will use activemq as a messaging service

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .